-The following table lists the number of delegates each affiliate is entitled to at the 2018 convention (blue column).
-See the Bylaws Articles 10.3 and 10.4 for the allocation methodology.
+The following table lists the number of delegates each affiliate is entitled to at the 2020 convention (blue column).
+These delegate allocations have been published by the LNC Secretary.
+See Bylaws Articles 10.3 and 10.4 for the allocation methodology.